-- Grind chia seeds in a hand-held coffee grinder or high-speed blender.
-Add to the machine and mix well.
+- Add chia seeds to the machine and mix well to grind as much as possible.
 Add coconut butter, coconut oil and mix again.

 - Add salt, coffee powder, cacao, and optional carob, to the mixture in the food processor.
 Process well.
 Add almond meal last and mix well again.
 (If you're not using a food processor, you can mix the dry ingredients by hand in a mixing bowl.
 In that case it's best to sift in the coffee, cacao and carob to avoid lumps.
 Then add the wet ingredients to the mixing bowl and stir.)